brianprost/HyperBook/plan/design_plan.md

 	- Parameters: email, password
 	- Response: Success/Failure Code
 		- If Success: user_id, email
+		- If Failure: redirect back to login
 	- Logic: You have to match the email and password against the user details in the DB.
 Use SHA-512 with salt for hashing the password and storing in DB.
 - get_username
 	- Parameters: user_id
 	- Response: first_name, last_name
 	- Logic: To get the full name and may be other static details about the user to show on the account page of the user.
-- get_bookings
+- get_trips
 	- Parameters: user_id
-	- Response: list of bookings.
-Each booking is an object(Name, To, From, DateTime, Placeholder Image)
+	- Response: list of trips.
+Each reservation is an object of:
+		- trip_id
+		- departure_city
+		- destination_city
+		- price_paid
+		- trip_image
+			- A side by side image, as seen in the demo
+		- date_of_travel
 	- Logic: API to get the list of bookings of the specified user arranged in an order.
 The most recent booking should be first in the list.
+- get_cities
+	- Parameters: none
+	- Response: an object of all operating cities, each of which contains:
+		- city_id
+		- city_name
+		- coordinates [lon, lat]
 - get_destinations
-	- Parameters: none
-	- Response: list of all destinations.
-Each destination is an object(destination_id, name)
-- get_valid_destinations
-	- Parameters: destination_id
+	- Parameters: city_id
-	- Response: List of valid destination that the user can travel to from the specified destination
+	- Response: a list of city_id’s that can be traveled to from the city_id passed
-- get_itinerary
+- get_pod_schedules
-	- Parameters: From destination_id, To destination_id
+	- Parameters: departure_city_id, destination_city_id
-	- Response: All possible itineraries for the above mentioned destinations.
-Each itinerary is an object(Label, Time, Price)
-	- Logic: We will pass the from & to destinations selected by the user to get the itineraries(time & price) for the user to select.
+	- Response: an object of three PodSchedules, each of which contains:
+		- pod_schedule_id
+		- departure_time
+		- arrival_time
+		- price
+	- Logic: With the cities passed, return a list of pod_schedules between the two cities.
+There will only ever be 3 pod_schedules per valid city itinerary.
-- get_account_info
+- get_account_autofill_info
 	- Parameters: user_id
+	- Response: object of:
+		- name
+		- email
+		- addressline1
+		- addressline2
+		- city
+		- state
-	- Response: first_name, last_name, email, address_line, city, state, zip_code
+		- zip_code
 	- Logic: When we pass in the user_id we will get the account details as mentioned above for that user to autofill in the payment screen.
-- get_states
-	- Parameters: none
-	- Response: list of all states in the US
-	- Logic: This to populate the dropdown of the state field in the payment screen.
-This will return all US states.

 #### Data Flow